 Generally power curves you may find on line are really not very helpful in defining how the motors will perform in an application.
 They are generated by running a motor at a constant voltage and varying the load on a dynomometer.
-This is useful for company like Electric Yacht, when designing a system, but not very useful for determining how it will perform in the end application.
+This is useful for company a like Electric Yacht, when designing a system, but not very useful for determining how it will perform in the end application.

-The Electric Yacht systems are set up is with a motor controller that effectively varies the voltage applied to the motor.
+The Electric Yacht systems are set up with a motor controller that effectively varies the voltage applied to the motor.
 By varying voltage, speed and torque can be controlled.
-The curves in the graphs do not apply under these conditions.
+The curves in the graphs do not directly apply under these conditions.

-The controllers are set up with a current limit that effectively controls the maximum torque the motor can apply.
+The controllers are set up with a current limit which effectively controls the maximum torque the motor can apply.
 From zero speed to a maximum determined by the battery voltage, the torque “curve” is a flat line limited by the amount of current the controller will supply to the motor.

 This also is not very useful, except it will determine the maximum available torque.
 In use, the motor is driving a propeller.
 Therefore, it is much more useful to plot current or power against shaft speed or boat speed using a propeller’s torque absorption curve.
 We can provide these plots.
 We use data from your vessel to estimate performance.
 The most important are LWL, displacement, and general hull type.

-ME907: 16 Nm Approximate maximum shaft speed is 3000 RPM
+ME1118: 24 Nm Approximate maximum shaft speed is 2000 RPM

-ME1114: 32 Nm Approximate maximum shaft speed is 3000 RPM
+ME1114: 35 Nm Approximate maximum shaft speed is 3000 RPM

-ME1115: 45 Nm Approximate maximum shaft speed is 2000 RPM
+ME1115: 48 Nm Approximate maximum shaft speed is 2000 RPM

-Measured efficiency under high load is in the 80% to 84% range.
+Measured efficiency under high load is in the 80% to 85% range.
 This is total system efficiency and not just the peak motor efficiency often quoted by our competitors.
 They conveniently leave out motor controller losses, bearing losses and wiring losses that occur in any real system.
 In practice, a well-designed system will have similar efficiency to ours.
 A poorly designed one, or one with older technology components, will be less.